microsoft/Data-Quality-Rule-Engine/README.md

 *	Databricks Cluster with Spark 3.0.x configuration (used only for schema check).

 ### To use the Data Quality Rule Engine in a project:
+1. Install the Data Quality Rule Engine to a repository.

+2. Add a reference to the repository in pom.xml of your project under the tag:
+	`<repository>`

-Add the framework as a dependency to your project (Make sure you have dependency to org.scala-lang.):
+3. Add the framework as a dependency to the pom.xml of your project (Make sure you have dependency to org.scala-lang.):
 ```
 <dependency>
    <groupId>com.ms.dq</groupId>